 You can lodge a claim by ringing the TAC call centre on 1300 654 329 or toll free on 1800 332 556.

 Yes.
-Ambulance bills are covered.
-Public and private hospital bills are covered.
-All medical and like expenses, radiology and pharmaceuticals are paid by TAC.
-Previously a medical excess of $ 651.00 applied if a claimant was not admitted as an inpatient to hospital.
-This excess had to be paid by the claimant before TAC paid non-hospital medical and like expenses. … Read More
+Ambulance and public and private hospital bills are covered by TAC.
+Medical and like expenses, radiology and pharmaceuticals are also paid.
+The medical excess of $ 651.00 has been removed.
+It was payable if a claimant had not been admitted as an inpatient to hospital.
+The excess no longer applies for accidents occurring on or after 14 February 2018. … Read More

 TAC has a legal obligation to continue funding reasonable, accident related hospital, medical and like expenses indefinitely.
 The payment of a lump sum impairment benefit or common law damages does not bring this entitlement to an end.
 However, if TAC considers that medical treatment is unrelated to injuries a claimant may have sustained in the accident, it can refuse to fund … Read More

-TAC has an obligation to pay income benefits to an injured accident victim.
-Income support typically continues for up to three years. after the accident.
-Loss of Earnings (LOE) If you were an earner before the accident and you are unable to work on account of your injuries you are eligible to income benefits.
-In the first 18 months the … Read More
+The TAC can pay income benefits to injured accident victims.
+Income support can continue for three years after an accident.
+Loss of Earnings (LOE) An “earner” before the accident will be eligible to income benefits if they cannot work on account of their injuries.
+Loss of earnings (LOE) benefits are paid in the first 18 months and are calculated … Read More

 LOE benefits cease 18 months after the accident.
 LOEC benefits cease 3 years after the accident except in cases where the accident victim’s level of permanent impairment is determined by TAC at 50% or more, in which case the entitlement ceases upon the accident victim reaching normal retirement age subject to some conditions.
 In a practical sense, LOE and LOEC benefits will also … Read More